karki011/CourseMaterial/resources/README.md

 Our aim is to bridge the gap of tech talent in our community.
 We believe smart passionate people should always be engaged in doing what they love to do.

-Our mission is to educate, elevate, and supply smart, passionate people with authentic coding skills to ensure they’re capable of solving real-world programming problems.
+Our mission is to educate, elevate, and supply smart, passionate people with authentic coding skills to ensure they're capable of solving real-world programming problems.

 ### Our Team